iDEALabAcademy/PINSim/README.md

 ## Citation Information
 If you use this tool in your research, please cite the following paper:
 [1] Roohi, A., Tabrizchi, S., Morsali, M., Pan, D. Z., & Angizi, S. (2023).
-PiPSim: A Behavior-Level Modeling Tool for CNN Processing-in-Pixel Accelerators.
+PNSim: A Behavior-Level Modeling Tool for CNN Processing-in-Pixel Accelerators.
 IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems.